 Worryingly, a study by warranty provider MotorEasy found that only a quarter of independent garages told car owners that they had so many miles left in their brake pads.
 The same study also found that franchised dealers are the least likely to give drivers a mileage estimate.

-The reason I find this worrying is because if you’re told you’ve got 2000 miles left in the pads, you know that it’s, for example, two months more motoring before you must replace them.
-If you’re told you have 5mm of pad remaining you might replace the pads too soon to get full value for money out of them, or too late to be safe.
+The reason I find this worrying is because if you’re told you’ve got 2,000 miles left in the pads, you know you’ve got (for example) two months more motoring before you must replace them.
+If you’re told you have 5mm of pad remaining you might replace the pads too late to be safe, or too soon to get full value for money out of them.

 How we can help